Teoble/ameno-ipsum/README.md

 #### Object creation

-To use it in your project you need to import the class `LoremIpsum` and create the object for the generation of the words, sentences or paragraphs.
+To use it in your project you need to import the class `AmenoIpsum` and create the object for the generation of the words, sentences or paragraphs.

 In the object constructor you have the following properties: